 Weiler’s answer was to bring in Matz Sels on loan for a season from Newcastle United.
 Sels had been elected Best Goalkeeper in Belgium in 2015 but his move to England had not worked out.

-Team Svilar agree with the premise that Mile will be a top keeper one day.
+Team Svilar think Mile will be a top keeper one day.
 They have seen Milan’s Gianluigi Donnarumma receive the number one spot and a mouth-watering salary.
 Donnarumma is only six months older than Svilar and I’m sure Team Svilar would bracket the two players together.